prisma-labs/graphql-framework-experiment/docs/guides/testing.md

 module.exports = PrismaTestEnvironment
 ```

+3. Edit the `connectionString` if needed to your own postgres testing instance

-3. Create a `jest.config.ts` file in the root of your project directory and add the following content
+4. Create a `jest.config.ts` file in the root of your project directory and add the following content

 ```js
 const { join } = require('path')